NBI-Magnetism-Group/NCCO_Analysis_Code_2026/README.md

 - **`Data_IN20/`**: Contains raw data files from the IN20 instrument at ILL.
 - **`Data_TAIPAN/`**: Contains raw data files from the TAIPAN instrument at ANSTO.
 - **`SQUID_Utrecht_data/`**: Contains raw SQUID data from measurements conducted at Utrecht University.
+- **`(NCCO Laue/)`**: Contains the x-ray Lau images taken at University of Copenhagenand is not provided as default.
+Can be provided upon reasonable request.
+- **`(Student_analysis/)`**: Contains the analysis of the neutron experiments made by the students and is not provided as default.
+Can be provided upon reasonable request.

 ### **Figure Folders**
 The repository includes generated figures in multiple formats, organized by instrument: